NREL/EnergyPlus/design/FY2022/NFP-Gas_Fired_Absorption_HeatPump.md

 From 2022-04-22 to 2022-04-29, a few email exchanges with the feature requester (Alex Fridlyand) regarding the first draft NFP and a few related questions.
 Some comments and additional feedbacks were offered by Alex on the equipment's operation modes, typical application scenarios, typical input parameter values, and output variables.

 ### Conference Call Communications ###
+On 2022-05-04, the NFP was presented to the development during a technicality conference call session.
+A few comments were gathered regarding: 1) how to reuse current objects, inputs, and code structures when developing the new model (Edwin Lee at NREL); and 2) the application scenarios of the new GAHP (Tianzhen Hong at LBNL).

+On 2022-05-11, a conference call meeting was made between the NFP authors and Edwin Lee, and Matt Mitchell at NREL for a further discussion about how to reuse current code structures.
+A few possible ways were discussed regarding minimize repeated code development.
+It was recommended to use the existing data/code structure similar to HeatPUmp:PlantLoop:EIR:Cooling/Heating objects by either direct modifying on the existing module or setting up an inheritance relationship; and the new IDD object proposed in the current NFP can still be the way to go regardless of the underlying data/code structure choice.

 ## Overview ##